Carlton Pennington's Campaign: Washington, D.C. "Doesn't Hear Us!"

 Carlton as a newly commissioned officer getting out of his 1972 Plymouth Duster.

-Carlton Pennington standing with his grandfather in front of the ENMU ROTC building after the commission ceremony making Carlton a 2nd lieutenant, and afterward, Sargent Major Gonzales was the first NCO to salute Pennington Carlton gave him a dollar coin.
+Carlton Pennington standing with his grandfather, Marvin J. Gonzales, in front of the ENMU ROTC building after a ceremony where Carlton received his gold bar as 2nd lieutenant.
+Afterward, Sergeant Major Gonzales was the first NCO to salute Pennington.
+Upon receiving his first salute, Carlton gave Sergeant Major a challenge coin out of respect and tradition.

-He is a Medal of Honor winner awarded for his valorous actions in combat near Lộc Ninh, South Vietnam on May 2, 1968.
-He was serving as a member of the United States Army Special Forces during the Vietnam War
+Cadet Carlton Pennington, the Recondo Company Commander, was master of ceremonies at the Recondo Dinner, where Master Sergeant Raul Perez "Roy" Benavidez was guest speaker.
+Master Sergeant “Roy” is a Medal of Honor winner awarded for his valorous actions in combat near Lộc Ninh, South Vietnam on May 2, 1968.
+He was serving as a member of the United States Army Special Forces during the Vietnam War.

 Nearly 30 years ago, Carlton ran for Mayor of Albuquerque.
 His values have not changed.
-He still wants a better NM for all of us.
+He still wants and desires a better NM for all of us.

 One of many forums that Mayoral Candidate Carlton Pennington spoke at.